Bestzivvv/event-camera-colour-reconstruction/README.md

 Both ON and OFF events were investigated during the experiments.

-An ON event is generally produced when the logarithmic brightness observed by a pixel increases sufficiently.

-An OFF event is generally produced when the logarithmic brightness decreases sufficiently.
+An ON event is generally produced when logarithmic brightness increases sufficiently, while an OFF event is generated when logarithmic brightness decreases sufficiently.

-However, the measured ON/OFF response depends on several factors:
+The measured response depends on several factors:

 - the previous illumination state,
 - the direction of the illumination transition,